We’re sharing our trip to the Fall in the Field event at Renningers in Mount Dora today!

 - Sun protection is key so don’t forget to apply sunscreen.

-- Be sure to pack newspaper, tissues paper and bubble wrap for small items and blankets to protect larger items.
+- Be sure to pack newspaper, tissue paper, and bubble wrap for small items and blankets to protect larger items.

 - Keep in mind, cash is king!
 While there might be several vendors that accept credit cards, for the most part, they still prefer cash.

-I know it can feel like there are a hundred different things competing for our attention at any given time.
-It’s why planning for seasonal festivals, and outdoor events like Fall in the Field in advance is so important.
+Sometimes it can feel like there are a hundred different things competing for our attention at any given moment.
+That’s why planning in advance for seasonal festivals, and outdoor events like Fall in the Field is so important.